pelhamnicholas/cyber-labs/bufferoverflow/02-codeinjection/README.md

 5. Create a breakpoint after filling the buffer, but before returning from the function.
 6. Run the program with the shellcode as the input.
-    -You may remember that x86 is little-endian, and might be tempted to input the shellcode backwards somehow.
+    - You may remember that x86 is little-endian, and might be tempted to input the shellcode backwards somehow.
 That's not neccessary here, you can input the shellcode in the order shown above.
 7. GDB will break and wait for input.